bds/tech_crawler/README.md

 # TechCrawler

-Crawl a list of domains and attempts to detect technologies used.
+Crawl a list of domains and attempt to detect technologies used.

 `TechCrawler` uses a plugin system, located in `lib/tech_crawler/plugins`, where each plugin must respond to `#call` and return a `boolean` whether a